jamiemfraser/Sample_Portfolio/README.md

 # Sample Portfolio
-Practice projects for IBM Data Science Professional Certificate
+This is my repository of projects I completed for the IBM Data Science Professional Certificate on Coursera.

 #Test